 “Yoga is harder and more demanding than some people believe,” study co-author Gerald McGwin, Ph.D., said in a press release that accompanied publication of the results in the Orthopedic Journal of Sports Medicine.
-Dr. McGwin noted that he took up yoga on the advice of a physician following a running injury.
-He added, “You need a realistic view of your own abilities, and you need to understand that some poses might be too challenging and inappropriate.
+He added that yoga participants need a realistic view of their own abilities to understand that “some poses might be too challenging and inappropriate.
 A qualified, certified yoga instructor can help you with that assessment and is essential to a safe experience.”

 Andrew Weil, M.D.

 Marc Campo et al, “Musculoskeletal pain associated with recreational yoga participation: A prospective cohort study with 1-year follow-up.”
 Journal of Bodywork and Movement Therapies, 2017; DOI: 10.1016/j.jbmt.2017.05.022

 Thomas A. Swain and Gerald McGwin.
 “Yoga-Related Injuries in the United States From 2001 to 2014”.
 Orthopaedic Journal of Sports Medicine, November 16, 2016; 4 (11) DOI: 10.1177/2325967116671703